TonyH0401/crewai-mysql-gen-cli/README.md

         - Sequential Process Overview > Implementing Sequential Process
         - Hierarchical Process Overview
     Examples: Look over some example code and you will see some a crew that have multiple task but fewer agent

+TO-DO:
+- Add few-shot examples
+- Request the result to be only in query, no code block markdown